gwisk/gradguide/README.md

     math sections and two verbal sections with an additional experimental section (which could either be math or verbal).

-3. I recommend the ETS study guide, it has a lot of helpful tips for doing well, as well as a ton of practice questions.
+3. I recommend the official ETS study guide, it has a lot of helpful tips for doing well, as well as a ton of practice questions.
 The types of questions you might be asked are pretty different from those you've encountered on the SAT or ACT, so you'll want to be familiar.